agaditya009/PhoneDirectoryInventory/README.md

 ## Batch Import
 - CSV numbers are normalized to digits-only `numberDigits` for consistent lookup
- - Uses MySQL `INSERT ...
-ON DUPLICATE KEY UPDATE` with conditional assignments to skip unchanged rows
+- Uses vendor-specific upsert (`MERGE` for H2, `INSERT ...
+ON DUPLICATE KEY UPDATE` for MySQL) with conditional assignments to skip unchanged rows
 - Step chunk size is configurable via `batch.chunk.size` (default `1000`)

 ## Design (Best Practices, No Hibernate)